-In 2016, BNL hosted 14 student interns and two faculty members within the Natural Resources program.
-Two of the interns worked with a faculty member from SUNY Westbury and two interns worked with a faculty member from Hofstra University as part of the BNL Visiting Faculty Program (VFP) and 10 interns participated in research associated with various projects including several related to the Long Island Solar Farm (LISF) on site.
+In 2017, BNL hosted 17 student interns and two faculty members within the Natural Resources program (two during the spring, two during the fall, and the remaining 13 during the summer).
+Two interns worked with a faculty member from the Statue University of New York at Westbury; two interns worked with a faculty member from Hofstra University as part of the BNL Visiting Faculty Program (VFP); three interns worked under a faculty member from Southern University of New Orleans; and 12 interns participated in research associated with various projects including several related to the Long Island Solar Farm (LISF), turtles, and pollinators.

-The VFP team from SUNY Westbury focused their research on developing new acoustic monitoring tools for identifying buzz pollinators (bumble bees), and developed libraries of buzz patterns for known species.
-A second VFP team gathered basic information on small mammals, tick loads, and the incidence of Lyme disease in the ticks.
+The VFP team from Hofstra University continued a second year of gathering basic information on small mammals, tick loads, and the incidence of Lyme disease in the ticks.
 This work is being done in preparation for coyotes (Canis latrans) migrating to Long Island.
 Once established, coyotes are expected to alter ecosystems due to competition with other carnivores.

-Work associated with the LISF involved tracking 24 eastern box turtles outfitted with transmitters to determine home range sizes.
-Many of the turtles were captured in or near the LISF in order to determine if they utilize habitats found in the facility.
+Work associated with the LISF involved tracking 20 eastern box turtles outfitted with transmitters to determine home range sizes.
+Many of the turtles were captured in or near the LISF to determine if they utilize habitats found in the facility.
 Interns also conducted surveys in and around the LISF to study the relationship and impacts of this facility on the local ecosystem.
-Paired small mammal trapping grids looked at variations in small mammal populations both inside and outside of the LISF to compare recruitment of small mammals from the forest to the immediate interior of the solar farm (one grid on either side of the LISF fence).
+Since 2011, interns have followed a total of 42 turtles; as a result, BNL is building a thorough understanding of their habits.
+For a detailed description of this and other student-led research projects, see Chapter 6, Section 6.5 Wildlife Programs.

 BNL utilizes prescribed fire as part of its forest management.
 To accurately develop burn plans, data on vegetation and fuel loads is necessary.
-Summer interns worked to collect and analyze fuel loads within current and planned burn units.
-Summer interns also continued acoustic monitoring work for bats to document presence/absence of the northern long-eared bat and other species on site.
+In 2017, summer interns worked to collect and analyze fuel loads within current and planned burn units.
+Three growing season fires were conducted and fire effects monitoring on vegetation are planned for 2018.

-In 2016, BNL continued to participate in several events in support of ecological education programs including: providing on-site ecology tours; hosting the Long Island Natural History Conference; participation in the Ninth Annual Pine Barrens Discovery Day held at the Wertheim National Wildlife Refuge; and assisting the Central Pine Barrens Commission on "A Day in the Life of the Rivers," which allowed students from multiple school districts to acquire environmental and biological data from nine different rivers on Long Island.
-On separate days, over 30 partner organizations and agencies, 47 schools, and over 2,400 students collected scientific information for analysis to be used to portray the status of the rivers and estuary systems.
+In 2017, BNL continued to participate in several events in support of ecological education programs on Long Island.
+On separate days, over 30 partner organizations and agencies, over 40 schools, and over 2,400 students collected scientific information for analysis to be used to portray the status of the rivers and estuary systems.
 These events provide students hands-on experience with field techniques in catching fish, invertebrate sampling, biodiversity inventory, and water chemistry.
-In addition, BNL is in the 13th year of the Open Space Stewardship Program (OSSP) and worked with 30 schools and over 3,000 students in 2016.
+In addition, BNL is in the 13th year of the Open Space Stewardship Program (OSSP) and worked with 30 schools and over 3,000 students in 2017.
 The OSSP enables students to engage in activities to solve problems within their local community through scientific discovery, conservation, and stewardship.
-The effort integrates outdoor research with school curricula in language arts, civics, community service, and media arts.
-Participation in OSSP creates an opportunity for many students to enhance their educational expectations, as well as to promote the realization that a career in science and technology is accessible with the proper academic coursework and interaction with teachers and field experts who have a passion for discovery and mentorship.
+Participation in OSSP creates an opportunity for many students to enhance their educational experiences as well as to promote the realization that a career in science and technology is accessible with the proper academic coursework and interaction with teachers and field experts who have a passion for discovery and mentorship.